davidefella/shopping_cart_manager/README.md

 Available categories and products:
 - Food and Beverage: beer(s), coke(s), wine
-- Book: book
+- Book: book(s)
 - Basic: every other string that is not in previous categories

-<ins>#ASSUMPTION:</ins> In the requirements sent by the client it is not clear whether the sample input (and output) writed in text is exactly the desired input or an abstraction of it.
+<ins>#ASSUMPTION:</ins> In the requirements sent by the client it is not clear whether the sample input (and output) specifed in text is exactly the desired input or an abstraction of it.

 Since it is easier to separate the backend from the frontend (with React or Angular) with REST calls, I decided for this technology but It would be simple to convert the IOdriver.java class to accept a text file that is a copy of the one written in the requirments